 To succeed, you must start with a solid marketing and PR plan.
 Executed well, your plan will be your road map as you grow your business.
-The right marketing plan identifies: 1) who your target customers are to; 2) how you will reach them; and 3) how you will retain your customers so they repeatedly bring in new business for you.
+The right marketing plan identifies: 1) who your target customers are; 2) how you will reach them; and 3) how you will retain your customers so they repeatedly bring in new business for you.

-We are often asked what we include in the marketing and PR plans we produce for our photography clients, so we thought we outline the 15 key sections as the fundamental basis of our working relationship with some of the best local talent.
+We are often asked what we include in the marketing and PR plans we produce for our photography clients, so we thought we would outline the 15 key sections as the fundamental basis of our working relationship with some of the best local talent.

 Section 1: Executive Summary

 We often complete the Executive Summary last.
 As the name implies, this section merely summarizes each of the other sections in the plan.
 It will be helpful in giving yourself a reminder and any stakeholders an overview of your plan.

 This section describes the customers you are targeting which we develop through a persona exercise.
 Personas are generalized characters that encompass the various needs, goals, and observed behavior patterns among your current and potential customers.
 They help you understand your customers better.
 The ability to more clearly identify your target customers will help both pinpoint your marketing (and get a higher return on investment) and better “speak the language” of prospective customers.

 Having a strong unique selling proposition (USP) is of critical importance as it distinguishes your work and your business in an already over-crowded industry.
 The hallmark of several great companies is their USP.
 For example, FedEx’s USP of “When it absolutely, positively has to be there overnight” is well-known and resonates strongly with customers who desire reliability and quick delivery.
 We’ll identify the USP that sets you apart from your competition.